What is Giving Compass?

 Giving Compass' Take:

-• Here are four lessons one organization learned from doing systems change work over the past several years.
+• Becky Elton shares four lessons that Changing Lives learned from doing systems change work over the past several years.

-• The author advises us to “understand the problem from the beginning.”
+• Elton advises us to "understand the problem from the beginning."
 How are you implementing this strategy into your giving?

 • To understand more, here are the roots of philanthropic systems change.